paschalidi/redux-basics/README.md

 myself comfortable with Redux.

 Its mainly made for educational purpsosed.
-Always focued on writting clean readable code using best practises.
+Always focued on writting clean readable code using best practices.

 ###Getting Started###